 Judge orders psych evaluation for Appalachian Trail suspect

-For the past couple of weeks, hikers along the Appalachian Trail had been warning each other about a hiker who was threatening other hikers with a large knife.
+For the past couple of weeks, hikers along the Appalachian Trial had been warning each other about a hiker who was threatening other hikers with a large knife.

 The man, who used the trail nickname of "Sovereign," was arrested in Tennessee last month after some hikers reported him to authorities.
 But he was released after pleading guilty to possession of marijuana and other minor charges.